jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 Be aware that the drive you select in the dropdown list from the top could be outside the time range of the Timeline graph, if its the case you have to click on the "Zoom to data" button on the graph in order to update it.

+Tip: On Grafana you can press "h" to get a keyboard shortcuts if you want to change the current Zoom out time range or use the mouse to select/change the time range.

 ![Tracking Drives](./screenshots/TrackingDrives.gif)